AdobeDocs/deliverability-learn.en/help/additional-resources/troubleshooting.md

 ### Engagement

 In addition to complaints and data validity, ISPs are concentrating more than ever on **positive engagement** to make delivery decisions.
 They are looking to see whether your subscribers are opening your emails, or deleting them without reading them.
-Because they don’t share this data with senders, we must utilize the information that we have available and translate opens/clicks/transactions as engagement.
+Because they don’t share this data with senders, we must use the information that we have available and translate opens/clicks/transactions as engagement.

 As part of ongoing reputation maintenance, it is important to understand how engaged subscribers are on your list and develop a **recency risk hierarchy** for the subscribers on each file.
 Recency is defined as last open/click/transact or sign-up date.
 This time-frame may differ by vertical.
 To do this: